- Causes Of Headache

 Herbal or natural remedies can aid in alleviating or eliminating headaches in children.
 However, they may not always work in case of secondary headaches.

 - Feverfew, known as the anti-migraine herb, helps eliminate almost 25% of the migraine headaches (12).
-Feverfew supplements can be taken as a preventive for migraine headaches.
+Feverfew supplements can be taken as a preventive for migraine headaches after consultation with the doctor.

 - Peppermint oil has a soothing effect on the nerves and can help relieve tension headaches in children.
 The oil contains menthol which can help relax the muscles and eliminate pain.
 Take a drop or two of peppermint oil, mix it with almond or jojoba oil, and massage the temples with it.

-- Inhalation of lavender oil or eucalyptus oil can relieve the child of sinus headaches.
+- Steam Inhalation with or without lavender oil or eucalyptus oil can relieve the child of sinus headaches.

 - Cinnamon can also help relieve muscle tension and pain.
 Add a pinch of cinnamon in a glass of warm milk and give it to the child to alleviate tension headaches (13).